mflova/mflova-coding-guidelines/python/general.md

     @abstractmethod
     def noofsides(self):
-        """Descrption.""" # You can also use the keyword pass, but test coverage APIs
+        """Description.""" # You can also use the keyword pass, but test coverage APIs
                           # will always say that this statement is never reached.

 class Triangle(Polygon):